Robertsonian translocation: Mechanism

-Humans have 5 autosomal chromosomes with arms that are particularly discordant in length, known as acrocentric chromosomes.
-These are 13, 14, 15, 21 and 22.
+All chromosomes in animals have a long arm (known as q) and a short arm (known as p), separated by a region called the centromere.
+Robertsonian translocations can only occur between chromosomes which have the centromere very close to one end.
+This means these chromosomes have a long arm which is particularly long, and a short arm which is particularly short.
+These are known as acrocentric chromosomes.
+Humans have five of these acrocentric chromosomes: 13, 14, 15, 21 and 22.
 When these chromosomes break at their centromeres, the two resulting long arms may fuse.
 The result is a single, large chromosome with a metacentric centromere.
 This form of rearrangement is a Robertsonian translocation.